Stephen Garlick: Career

 As a child, Garlick appeared in the 1969 film Crossplot, starring Roger Moore.
 In 1973, Garlick played the role of Ned Lewis in the second series of The Adventures of Black Beauty.
 The series was released by Network DVD on a Bluray fiftieth anniversary release.
 He appeared on the special features disc alongside Judi Bowker with their memories of working on the programme.
 He also made another film for the Children's Film Foundation in 1975 called The Hostages.
 A year later he played an alien called Kwaan in the Thames Television sci-fi series The Tomorrow People.
 He played the part of Tim Moffat in the controversial six-part serial, Two People, for London Weekend Television.
 Other television appearances included ITV Playhouse and Butterflies.

 One of his more notable television appearances was as John Standen, the son of a duplicitous business man Ted Standen (Gareth Hunt) in the Minder episode "The Son Also Rises" in which he appeared with fellow Corona boy Dennis Waterman.

 Garlick played Ibbotson in the Doctor Who story Mawdryn Undead.
 Other TV appearances included Lovejoy and The Bill.
 He has provided many voices for radio and TV commercials and also films.
 His best-known voice role is the main character Jen in Jim Henson's 1982 American–British fantasy film The Dark Crystal.
 He has twice been a member of the BBC Radio Drama Company appearing in many radio plays.
 He played Detective Constable Tully in the radio crime series for the BBC called, Detective.
 He was a DJ for a short time, appearing as Steve Garlick on the recreation of the sixties offshore radio station, Radio London (Big L) between 2005 and 2008.

 Garlick has started appearing at conventions, most notably a celebration of The Dark Crystal at Elstree Studios in 2020, where the film was made, and in Los Angeles to commemorate the film's fortieth anniversary in 2022.
-He now lives a in Bedfordshire with his wife and daughter.
+He now lives a house in Bedfordshire with his wife and daughter.